OzgunOzalay/SubTract/README.md

 ## 🧠 Scientific Background

-SubTract is specifically designed for analyzing white matter connectivity in limbic circuits, particularly:
+SubTract is specifically designed for an alyzing white matter connectivity in limbic circuits, particularly :

 - **Bed Nucleus of the Stria Terminalis (BNST)**: A key component of the extended amygdala
 - **Amygdala**: Central to fear and emotional processing